leggiand/Racooner/README.md

 - then it will `download` every video following the order of the links
 - when all is done the temporary `batch file` is goint to `delete himself`

+# important
+use for educational purpose, downloading videos from some site without permission is a violation of their terms